DRuXT/druxt.js/docs/nuxt/content/guide/proxy.md

 }
 ```

-For more details, see the [Nuxt Proxy module](https://github.com/nuxt-community/proxy-module).
+For more detailed information, please refer to the [Nuxt Proxy module documentation](https://github.com/nuxt-community/proxy-module).